Meet The Residents Of A Norwegian Island Who Want To Kill Time — Literally

 It's midnight in Sommaroy, but the sun is still shining on this Norwegian island.
 The clock strikes 12, but the island's residents are playing, working, fishing and socializing.
 Nighttime commands sleep, but Sommaroy doesn't want to listen.

 If the 350 residents of Sommaroy get their way, the clocks will stop ticking and the alarms will cease their noise.
-A campaign to do away with timekeeping on the island has gained momentum as Norway's parliament considers the petition.
+A campaign to do away with timekeeping on the island has gained momentum as Norway's parliament considers the island's petition.

 "Why do we need time and clocks when there is no night?" reads the campaign's Facebook page.
-During the 69 days following the summer solstice, from May 18 to July 26, darkness never falls across the sky.
+During a 70-day period leading up to and following the summer solstice, from May 18 to July 26, darkness never falls across the sky.

 "There's always less wind at night here, perfect to paint the garage.
 Fishermen are out half the night, after all.
 If we get tired, we're fit to go after a nap on the sofa.
 Why don't we just sign out of time, throw away all the clocks and forget about them?
 Life would be so much easier," the Facebook post continues.

-Note: An earlier version of this story mistakenly said that during the 69 days following the summer solstice, from May 18 to July 26, darkness never falls across the sky in Sommaroy.
-Actually, that time period leads up to and follows the summer solstice and is 70 days.